 However, it is wise to remember that when you point your finger there are three pointing right back at you!
 The same concerns regarding behaviors that are "highly guideline discordant” and “highly resistant to change” can likely be applied to chiropractors and other therapists.
 Many pracitioners still prefer treatment approaches rooted in phiosophical or clinical dogmas of the past.

 When choosing a Twin Falls chiropractor, physician, or physical therapist to treat your back pain, consider a provider who employs the best evidenced-based methods and guidelines and avoids the dogma and philosophies of the past.
-Dr. Arrington and Dr. Wray utilize these methods in the care of their patients.
+Dr. Arrington utilizes these methods in the care of his patients.
 Dr. Arrington, a chiropractic physician with 15 years of experience, is also licensed as a family nurse practitioner.
-He and Dr. Wray work in tandem to provide the highest quality integrated care to the Twin Falls and greater Magic Valley community.
+He works to provide the highest quality integrated care to the Twin Falls and greater Magic Valley community.
 Give is a call today to see how you can benefit from the combination of medical and chiropractic care.

 American College of Physicians.
 (2017).
 American College of Physicians issues guideline for treating nonradicular low back pain.
 Retrieved Electronically Dec 2018 from: https://www.acponline.org/acp-newsroom/american-college-of-physicians-issues-guideline-for-treating-nonradicular-low-back-pain